 If your future benefit payments will be $40,000 per year and you are likely to live for 20 years after retirement, you will be receiving over $800,000 in pension benefits.
 This can help you see why the value of a pension is so much higher than the “Annuity Savings Account” balance or the “Total Account Balance.”

-The amount of your eventual pension benefit payments is based on a state formula that takes into account 1) your average salary over your highest 3 years of salary (or for MTRS Tier 2 members, highest 5 years), 2) the number of years of service you have (this can include purchased service), and 3) the age at which you retire.
+The amount of your eventual pension benefit payments is based on a state formula that takes into account 1) your average salary over your highest 3 years of salary (or for MTRS and SERS Tier 2 members, highest 5 years), 2) the number of years of service you have (this can include purchased service), and 3) the age at which you retire.
 State Police have a different formula, which is based just on years of service and final 12 month salary.
 MTRS members can calculate the value of their future monthly pension benefit on this website; MA State Police (SERS Group 3) can calculate their pension payments at this page; and MA SERS members can use this calculator on the state website.

 A pension is a promise to pay a pension participant a certain amount of money per month after retirement until the participant dies.
 There are two different ways of sharing this pension.